catenax-ng/catenax-ng.github.io/docs/guides/how-to-use-persistent-storage-aks.md

 ---
-title: How to create persistent storage on AKS cluster
+title: How to use persistent storage on AKS cluster
 ---

 This is a short guide on how to create persistent storage on AKS cluster.
 It contains basic information, generic examples, and an actual example from our environment.